jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 #### Generating test client and server stubs
 {: .govuk-heading-s}

-It is possible to generate test clients and servers using the available API documentation (Swagger JSON) which can be retrieved directly from the exposed APIs in Sandbox environments.
+It is possible to generate test clients and servers using the available API documentation (Swagger JSON) which can be retrieved directly from the exposed APIs in SANDBOX environments.
 This allows isolated testing of your integration without dependency on test environments and can speed up development.
 {: .govuk-body}

 [Swagger-codegen](https://swagger.io/tools/swagger-codegen/) supports generating client and server stubs for a variety of languages, see here for details.
 Below is an example of generating Java client and server stubs using the [Swagger-codegen](https://swagger.io/tools/swagger-codegen/) utility.